ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 ### Refine by Institutional Affiliation

-You can further narrow your search results using the **Institutional Affiliation** facet.
+You can further narrow your search results using the **Institutions** facet.

 For example, if your target author worked at Lowell Observatory, you can: